kazoli/secret_storage/README.md

 9. Data can be searched by keywords in title, data or all.
 10. List and grid layout available.
 11. Blocks can be added, modified and deleted with the valid password.
-12. Blocks can be moved or reordered inside list.
+12. Blocks can be moved or reordered inside list if no keywords were entered in search field.

 #BEFORE RUN ANY CODE